enriquepablo/nlproject/docs/arithmetics.rst

  - power: ``**``.

 *NOTE*
 As we have seen, we can mix instants and numbers in arithmetic operations.
 There is a caveat here, though: if we use "now" as the end instant of a duration, and use it in rules that use that duration arithmetically, we shall certainly get unexpected results.
-This is an unsolved problem at the moment, and the only current solution is not to mix those features.
+This is an unsolved problem at the moment, (that would have to be solved at the CLIPS_ level) and the only current solution is not to mix those features.

 Arithetic conditions
 --------------------